protickr/git-notebook/staging-and-committing.md

-# Staging committing and pushing changes
+# Staging, committing and pushing changes

-\

 ## Tracking and Staging